ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 309-312
+GENERATED FROM PYTHON SOURCE LINES 301-304

-Change a setting in the "Force" data transfer, and increase the minimum iterations value in ``solutions_control`` from its default value of 1.
+Change a setting in the ``"Force"`` data transfer, and increase the minimum iterations value in ``solutions_control`` from its default value of 1.

 ..
-GENERATED FROM PYTHON SOURCE LINES 312-316
+GENERATED FROM PYTHON SOURCE LINES 304-308

 .. code-block:: default